 Additionally, the magnets used are expensive, and so are the tweeters, though you can still find decent ones at an affordable price.

-- Controlled directivity which some people don’t like for music
+- Controlled directivity which some people don’t like in music

 - In most cases, they require a larger baffle than the other tweeter designs e.g horn or dome tweeters